tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

-First, I clarify that I added as much imperative code to the "imperative" version to compare both approaches here, but my original code wasn't actually refactored from the "imperative" version below to the "more-functional" one, but from a "saner imperative" version in between to the "more-functional" one instead.
+First, I clarify that I added as much imperative code to the "imperative" version to compare both approaches here, but my original code wasn't actually refactored from the "imperative" version below to the "more functional" one, but from a "saner imperative" version in between to the "more functional" one instead.

-So, we'll need to start analysing both versions, knowing that [everything is relative](everything-is-relative), so I'm measuring here "imperative" vs "more-functional" **with respect** to this code snippet or problem, and that these observations still apply to universal cases.
+So, we'll need to start analysing both versions, knowing that [everything is relative](everything-is-relative), so I'm measuring here "imperative" vs "more functional" **with respect** to this code snippet or problem, and that these observations still apply to universal cases.

 The difference between both snippets is the following: